Written by: Audrey Nyanhete, Community Projects Manager, Zimbabwe

 The Holiday Club facilitated by staff and volunteers at Monde Primary School just outside the town of Victoria Falls isn’t all about fun and games – it’s a great place for students to come during the break to get extra attention in the classroom.

 Holiday Club at the rural school started on a high note, with a group of very enthusiastic learners coming to school every day.
-With ALERT Intern Yana on hand, an average of 11 students in the special needs class have come for holiday lessons – a very exciting development, as the learners don’t just get a chance to participate in fun activities but also receive extra lessons.
+With our intern Yana on hand, an average of 11 students in the special needs class have come for holiday lessons – a very exciting development, as the learners don’t just get a chance to participate in fun activities but also receive extra lessons.

 “Holiday Club is very important to the kids,” explains Community Coordinator, Norman Moyo,“We focus on English and Maths and we can attend individually to students one-on-one because the kids come in smaller numbers.”